General deployment concepts and recommendations

 The BMC Database Automation data warehouse is an optional Oracle database that is used to store historical configuration, asset, and job information for reporting purposes.
 While it is possible to run the data warehouse on the same computer as a Manager, for production BMC strongly recommends that the data warehouse run on dedicated hardware.
 The database can be on any platform, as long as the version of Oracle is later than 10.2.0.3.

 The data warehouse can be used to store information from multiple BMC Database Automation Managers, allowing organizations that have independent Managers to aggregate that information for global reporting purposes.
 Because the data in the data warehouse is also available for general consumption, it is often used to integrate into other systems, such as enterprise CMDBs or asset management systems.
-The data warehouse is also required for reporting, using either of the following reporting systems:
+The data warehouse is also required for reporting, using the following reporting system: